|Screenwriter's Retreat at Sundance

 FREE PARTIAL SCRIPT ANALYSIS

 I will thoroughly analyze your writing sample of 10 pages.
 I will evaluate characterization, scene structure, dialogue, flow, and format.
 My normal fee for this service is $125, but it's free with your registration.
 This sample can be the first ten pages of your screenplay or a 10-page segment of that screenplay.
-Please send me your 10 pages by August 31, 2013, so that I will have time to evaluate them before the retreat.
+You may send your 10 pages before or after the retreat.

 I will be available on-site throughout the retreat to help you with situations and questions.
 I will also arrive early to all sessions and stay late to answer questions.